 Be sure to inquire about student and/or military discounts.
 Most vendors will provide a discount with proper identification, such as your NAUTILUS card or military ID.

-In addition to minimum hardware requirements, the University maintains minimum software requirements that cover general academic needs.
+In addition to hardware requirements, the University maintains minimum software requirements that cover general academic needs.
 Below is a list of software and browser plug-ins that you must have on your computer: